ignite/cli/docs/guide/interchange/08-cancelling-orders.md

 # Cancelling Orders

 You have implemented order books, buy and sell orders.
 In this chapter you will enable cancelling buy and sell orders.

 ## Cancel a Sell Order

 To cancel a sell order, you have to get the ID of the specific sell order.
 Then you can use the function `RemoveOrderFromID` to remove the specific order from the order book and update the keeper accordingly.

+Move to the keeper directory and edit the `msg_server_cancel_sell_order.go` file.

 ```go
 // x/dex/keeper/msg_server_cancel_sell_order.go